 How to get to Solothurn?

-If you travel inside the country, there’s Grenchen Airport (ICAO: LSZG) that is an airport serving Grenchen, a municipality in the district of Lebern in the canton of Solothurn 18 km away from Solothurn.
+In case you travel within the country, Grenchen Airport located 18 km away from Solothurn in Grenchen, a municipality in the district of Lebern in the Solothurn canton.

 The town is also directly accessible from Zurich, located about 100 km west.
 There is an excellent direct connection with the express train from Zurich at 04 and 30 of each hour, and one with a transfer in Olten at 58 minutes.
 It usually takes approximately 53 minutes to get to Solothurn from Zurich without any transfers.